 4. Branded Cities 7 TSQ

-It’s hard to choose just one site in Times Square, obviously, where the mere words conjure up images of brightly lit billboards all around.
+It’s hard to choose just one site in Times Square, obviously, where the mere name of the area conjures up images of brightly lit billboards all around.
 But the Branded Cities 7 TSQ may be the most iconic of all.
 It’s the one you see in the background when the ball drops in Times Square on New Year’s Eve.
 While the sign’s occupants may rotate, the visibility remains the same year-round.

 5. Piccadilly Circus Billboard